 Free SOA Exam SRM (Statistics for Risk Modeling) Linear Models Practice Questions

-Practice linear models for Exam SRM, the largest topic on the syllabus.
-Questions cover simple and multiple regression, GLMs, regularization (ridge, LASSO, elastic net), and model diagnostics.
+Linear models are the largest topic on SOA Exam SRM (SOA).
+Questions cover simple and multiple regression, generalized linear models (GLMs), regularization methods (ridge, LASSO, elastic net), and model diagnostics.

 2026 Syllabus